tylerlwsmith/go-bakersfieldtechnology/README.md

 npm run build && templ generate && go build -o bakersfieldtechnology.com
 ```

-## Deploying
+## Building for production

-To build the project for the server, run the following command:
+To build the project for the production x86 Linux server, run the following command:

 ```sh
 npm run build && templ generate && GOOS=linux GOARCH=amd64 go build -o bakersfieldtechnology.com
 ```

-You'll find a unit file and Caddy file for the server in the `deployment/` directory of this project.
+You'll find a unit file and Caddyfile for the server in the `deployment/` directory of this project.
 The unit file will require some modification to tailor it to the particular server.

 ## Router